Postal worker Diane Jansen, 59, died of a stroke after being attacked by a pit bull.

-Escondido, CA - The North County Times reports that a postal worker attacked by a pit bull last week has died.
+Escondido, CA - A postal worker that was attacked by a pit bull on March 1 has died, reports The San Diego Union Tribune.
 The San Diego County medical examiner's office identified the victim as 59-year old Diane Jansen.
-The victim died on Sunday at Palomar Medical Center.
+She died Sunday at Palomar Medical Center.
 The cause of death was listed as left basal ganglia hemorrhagic stroke due to hypertensive atherosclerotic cardiovascular disease with dog bites listed as a contributing factor, according to the medical examiner's report.

-U.S. Postal Service spokeswoman Eva Jackson confirmed the incident to the North County Times on March 7th, but did not discuss further information due to ongoing investigations.
+U.S. Postal Service spokeswoman Eva Jackson confirmed the incident to The San Diego Union Tribune on March 7th, but did not discuss further information due to ongoing investigations.

 mnkyboymike said on: March 8, 2012, 3:35 am